 There are some basics in exegesis that Christians can learn and develop to improve their personal Bible study and their discussion at collective Bible studies.
-Drawing out of (ex-egesis) Scripture will feed the soul.
+Drawing out of (ex-egesis) the Scripture will feed the soul.

 Which is the most significant word in the following sentence?

 “The red car went down the hill.”

 You may say that you need to know the context before you can answer this question.
 True; but you can learn something about the context by “good and necessary consequence” (Westminster Confession of Faith, Chapter 1, Section 6).